 Enhances the soil

 Urine contains phosphorus and potassium.
-These elements can help depleted lawn soil.
-Suppose you want to replenish the drained soil, pee on it in autumn to boost its potassium and phosphorus content.
+These elements can help improve depleted lawn soil.
+Suppose you want to replenish the drained soil; peeing on it in autumn will boost its potassium and phosphorus content.
 By spring, the ground would be nutrient-rich to support healthy grass growth.

 You can also add the urine to compost to make a fertilizer that feeds the grass and prevents weeds from growing on the lawn.

 Human urine keeps small animals away from the grass